lafet1/machine_learning_econometrics/README.md

 # machine_learning_econometrics
-Individual assignments and lab sessions from course Machine Learning for Econometrics.
-Code ot polished.
+Individual assignments and lab sessions from course Machine Learning for Econometrics (based on Bishop's PRML).
+Code not polished.